rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 ---
-title: "Using Alpine on ASUS VivoBook E203MAS_L203MA 1.0"
+title: "Alpine Up and Running on ASUS VivoBook E203MAS_L203MA"
 Layout: post
 ---

 > I said "dance", not "fuck", don't get it confused. — Cardi B

 Whereas there are official docs and myriad guides to follow regarding setting up Alpine Linux I decided to record the process on a brand new ASUS VivoBook.
 Why the E203 VivoBook?
 I'm a big fan of the ASUS EeePC series and the E203 is a worthy successor.
-Simple and small, lightweight, and with a keyboard that pleases the fingertips: the E203 checked all my boxes.
+Simple and small, lightweight, and with a keyboard that pleases the fingertips: the E203 checked some of my boxes.
+Lack of back lit keys turned out to be more bothersome than I'd figured it would be.
+But USB-C, microSD, HDMI, and two USB 3.1 ports it's a pretty robust offering from ASUS.
+Republic of China all the way!

-First, use [etcher](https://www.balena.io/etcher/) to create a bootable USB drive.
+First, use [rpi-imager](https://github.com/raspberrypi/rpi-imager) to create a bootable USB drive.
+It just works.

 <hr>

-Second, turn off secure boot in the BIOS (get to the BIOS with F2 on this box).
+Second, turn off secure boot in the BIOS (get to the BIOS with F2 on the VivoBook).

 Third, this is a [simple sys install](https://wiki.alpinelinux.org/wiki/Install_to_disk) (not running from RAM) so just follow steps given in installer.